EmirhanHasirci11/Cardekho-Adaboost-Regressor/README.md

 # Cardekho Used Car Price Prediction

-This project aims to predict the selling price of used cars using data obtained from [Cardekho.com](https://www.cardekho.com/).
+This project aims to predict the selling price of used cars using data obtained from Cardekho.
 The project follows a standard machine learning workflow, including data cleaning, exploratory data analysis (EDA), feature engineering, and model training.
 The final model is an **AdaBoost Regressor** that has been fine-tuned using hyperparameter optimization to achieve the best performance.

 ## 📊 Dataset Features